A conveyancer's role

 Conveyancer's role when selling property

-A conveyancer assists when you're selling.
+A conveyancer also assists when you're selling.

 Preparation of legal documents and contract

-A conveyancer assists in the preparation of legal documents necessary for the property sale.
-These documents include title deeds, property information forms, and fixtures and fittings lists.
-Drafting the sale contract is another task, outlining terms of sale, property price, boundaries, and rights of way.
+These documents include the title deeds, property information forms, fixtures and fittings lists, and the sale contract outlining terms of sale, property price, boundaries, and rights of way.

 Liaising with buyer's conveyancer and answering queries